yuelaiwang/CEMBA_AMULET_Scrublet/README.md

 ### Step 2.
 Simulate doublets

-We introduce artificial doublets by randomly picking 2/11 of the nuclei in the dataset and forming nucleus pairs by adding their read count profiles together (repeated 10 times per dataset and thus generating 10 simulated dataset replicates).
-This will result in a doublet proportion of 10% in each simulated dataset.
+We introduce artificial doublets by randomly picking 2/11 of the nuclei in the singlet pool, randomly pairing up 2 nuclei from the selected nuclei, and adding their read count profiles together for each pair (repeated 10 times per dataset and thus generating 10 simulated dataset replicates).
+This will result in a final doublet proportion of 10% in each simulated dataset.

 To generate such datasets, use ```$temp/script/simulate_cemba_doublets.py``` and provide the following input arguments: